BlazeCodeDev/spotiflac-docker-vpn/README.md

 SpotiFLAC Docker wraps the [SpotiFLAC](https://github.com/streamingflac/spotiflac) Python library in a small Flask web server so you can queue downloads from a browser instead of running a CLI.
 You paste Spotify URLs (tracks, albums, or playlists), pick a quality level and which streaming services to try, and the container downloads the audio in the background.

 Because downloading from services like Tidal or Qobuz often requires connecting from a specific country, the container starts a VPN tunnel before the app launches and enforces a kill-switch: if the tunnel drops, all outbound traffic is blocked immediately and the container exits, so downloads never leak through your real IP.
+DNS lookups are routed through the tunnel as well (not just the payload traffic), and the app itself runs as an unprivileged user so it cannot tamper with the kill-switch — see [Security hardening](#security-hardening).

 The UI polls the backend every few seconds and shows live progress, toast notifications on completion, and per-job controls for cancelling, retrying, and reordering.